-There are additional use cases where the Payment Schedule's frequency needs to be more complex than what is provided in the "EZ Preset" fields and for those use cases, you will want to use the advanced fields.
+There are additional use cases where the Payment Schedule's frequency needs to be more complex than what is provided in the "EZ Preset" fields.
+For those use cases, you should use the advanced fields.

-You will still need to enter in all the required and optional fields above with the exception of the EZ Preset field.
-That field is being replaced by all the advanced schedule fields.
+First, enter all of the required and optional fields listed above with the exception of the EZ Preset field.
+That field will be replaced by the advanced schedule fields.

 For example, if your Payment Schedule needs to capture a payment once every three weeks, you would use our advanced schedule fields.

-As you see in the below images, a Payment Schedule was created using the advanced fields Repeats and Frequency instead of the EZ Preset field since a payment needed to be captured every three weeks.
+As you can see in the below images, a Payment Schedule was created using the advanced fields Repeats and Frequency instead of the EZ Preset field since a payment needed to be captured every three weeks.

-Keep in mind, if you did not add a valid Payment Method, nor requested for payment through PayLink the related Transactions will NOT capture a payment from your customer.
+Keep in mind, if you did not add a valid Payment Method or requested a payment through PayLink, the related Transactions will NOT capture a payment from your customer.

 Open-ended Payment Schedules